 “This is an incredibly thoughtful decision that could advance substantially our campaign to reform the Electoral College,” Lawrence Lessig, the Harvard University law professor who leads the group Equal Citizens and argued the case on behalf of the three electors, said in a written statement.
 “We know Electoral College contests are going to be closer in the future than they have been in the past; and as they get closer and closer, even a small number of electors could change the results of an election.
 Whether you think that’s a good system or not, we believe it is critical to resolve it before it would decide an election.”

-Jason Harrow, another attorney with Equal Citizen, said the group’s goal is to avoid havoc and get a clear answer on whether or not electors are bound to follow state laws directing them on how to vote.
+Jason Harrow, another attorney with Equal Citizens, said the group’s goal is to avoid havoc and get a clear answer on whether or not electors are bound to follow state laws directing them on how to vote.
 “We need an answer to whether or not it’s legal,” he said.

 Polly Baca, a former state lawmaker who wants to see the Electoral College reformed, said the decision was “the ruling we’ve been waiting for.”